abezukor/linux_virtual_joystick/README.md

 To compile from source you will need [cargo and rust](https://www.rust-lang.org/tools/install).To install from source clone this repository and `cargo build`.
 If the compilation fail's you may need `libudev-dev`, and `pkg-config` on your distribution.

 ## Usage
 To start the program just `cargo run`.
 You may also need to enable uinput with `modprobe uinput`.
+Your user will also need `rw` access to /dev/uinput for this program to run.